RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You would use git clone <repo_name> to get the repository you’re wanting to work with on your VM.
+You would use git clone <repo_name> to get the repository you’re wanting to work with on your VM.<br>

 ## git pull
 ### What it does